webcpu/SmalltalkVimMode/README.md

 `B` move backward one word (delimited by a white space)

+`gg` move to the beginning of the file

 `G` move to the end of the file

-`gg` move to the beginning of the file.

 `fx` move to next occurrence of character x